-The Huron-Wendats of the Trade or, more precisely, the Huron-Wendat First Nation who are members of the Iroquoian language family.
+The Huron-Wendats of the Trade or, more precisely, the Huron-Wendat First Nation and members of the Iroquoian language family.
 Wendat is the name and Huron is the nickname given by the French.

 The Huron-Wendats were known as great traders well before the French and the English first contacts and colonization.
 An Huron-Wendat community now led by one Grand Chef and eight Chefs Familiaux.

-A Grand Chef who, among other responsibilities, is Chair of the Committee on territorial affirmation and who is responsible for external affairs, relations and communications with the First Nations, the Inuit and the Governments and, for the Cercle des Sages.
+A Grand Chef who, among other responsibilities, is Chair of the Committee on territorial affirmation and who is responsible for external affairs, relations and communications with the First Nations, the Inuit and the Governments as well as the Cercle des Sages.

 Huron-Wendat First Nation and people who, through their knowledge, their wisdom and their experience, earned the trust, the respect and the affection of their community.